Modern Age | Authors and their Works

 • Samuel Butler (1835-1902) etc.

-Name of famous novelists and dramatists of Modern Age in English literature with their major works.
+Name of the most famous novelists and dramatists of Modern Age in English literature with their major works.

 Major Authors and their literary works of the Modern Age are given below: